 To foster transparency, authors are required to include a 'Data availability' section in their manuscript prior to their reference section.
 The intention of this section is to provide readers with information on where they can obtain the research data required to reproduce the work reported in the manuscript.
 This may also be a requirement of your funding body or institution.
 For more information on specific requirements, please visit the Materials Today Data Statement page.

-Data in Brief: Authors have the option of converting any or all parts of their supplementary or additional raw or supporting data into one or multiple Data in Brief articles, a new kind of article that houses and describes their data.
+Authors have the option of converting any or all parts of their supplementary or additional raw or supporting data into one or multiple Data in Brief articles, a new kind of article that houses and describes their data.
 Data in Brief articles ensure that your data, which is normally buried in supplementary material, is actively reviewed, curated, formatted, indexed, given a DOI and publicly available to all upon publication.
 Authors are encouraged to submit their Data in Brief article as an additional item directly alongside the revised version of their manuscript.
 If your research article is accepted, your Data in Brief article will automatically be transferred over to Data in Brief where it will be editorially reviewed and published in the new, open access journal, Data in Brief.
 The Open Access fee for Data in Brief is $500.
-Authors who submit in 2015 will receive a reduced fee of $250.

 You have the option of converting relevant protocols and methods into one or multiple MethodsX articles, a new kind of article that describes the details of customized research methods.
 Many researchers spend a significant amount of time on developing methods to fit their specific needs or setting, but often without getting credit for this part of their work.
 MethodsX, an open access journal, now publishes this information in order to make it searchable, peer reviewed, citable and reproducible.
 Authors are encouraged to submit their MethodsX article as an additional item directly alongside the revised version of their manuscript.
 If your research article is accepted, your methods article will automatically be transferred over to MethodsX where it will be editorially reviewed.
 Please note an open access fee is payable for publication in MethodsX.
 Full details can be found on the MethodsX website.
 Please usethis template to prepare your MethodsX article.